Arranging a curriculum around a particular topic or theme could not be easier using Formative!

 Reading comprehension: Students can read a text about the environment uploaded to a formative, and answer questions about that text.
 Formative has 20 question types that can be used to assess comprehension in different ways.
 The teacher can include supporting resources such as audio files, videos, screencasts, slides, and more.

 Creative writing: Teachers can use Formative for pre-writing, writing, and reflection activities on an environment theme.
-A Show Your Work question can be used for pre-writing activities such as brainstorms, diagramming, drawing, taking notes, uploading images, and more.
+A Drawing question can be used for pre-writing activities such as brainstorms, diagramming, drawing, taking notes, uploading images, and more.
 Students can then write based on a prompt using the Free Response question type.
 Teachers can grade the writing using a rubric in Formative, and encourage self-reflection using Audio Response or Video Response questions.

 Here are great examples for reading guide activities: